vpakarinen2/qa-bot-langchain/README.md

-# Simple Q/A bot to run local LLMs.
+# Q/A bot using LangChain.

 ## Setup